-On May 13, 2019, Town of Mount Royal's municipal Council adopted, via Resolution No. 19-05-08, a procedure regarding the reception and examination of complaints related to the contract awarding process subsequent to a public call for tenders or the awarding of a contract.
+On May 13, 2019, Town of Mount Royal Council adopted, via Resolution No. 19-05-08, a procedure regarding the reception and examination of complaints related to the contract awarding process subsequent to a public call for tenders or the awarding of a contract.

-The Town received no complaints regarding the application of the Contract Management By-law in 2020.
+In 2022, the Town received no complaints regarding the application of By-law no. 1458 on Contract Management.